frankiezafe/ofxBoostTween/README.md

 # ofxBoostTween #

 This addon allows you to animate any kind of object in openframeworks.
+Based on [Tween](https://bitbucket.org/frankiezafe/tween)

 It supports all types (int, bool, float, etc.) and all structures and objects where '+', '-', '*' and '=' operators are overloaded (ofVec2f for instance).